Mary-Mbugua/exercise2/demo1.md

 Date: Tuesday the 7th of May 2024.

-1. git clone “Pavel robotic toothbrush” to “Pavel automated toothbrush”.
+1. git clone “Pavel robotic toothbrush1” to “Pavel automated toothbrush”.

 2. pwd “Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.”
 (I know, we are getting more absurd.)